thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 We also break what a *role* naturally means to us; I don't want the webserver role to *sometimes* build an api server.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

-But....what if we change the word role for *component*?
+But....what if we change the word role to *component*?

 Look at your hand.
 Imagine the palm of your hand is the core component, and the fingers are the tasks that combine to make it a *hand*.